kykitus/BallEngine/README.md

 ## My second major project.
 An unfinished one.

-So it is technically a game making framework created on SDL2 and SDL GPU.
+So it is technically a framework for making games created on SDL2 and SDL GPU.
 Its purpose is to be exported as .lib and included onto other project.

 ### Latest version is a rewrite that lacks some of the functionality of the original